In This Article

 print(r.status_code)

-Printing the response code of the response will be important later as these serve as your indicators to optimize failed requests.
+Printing the response codes will be important later.
+They serve as indicators to optimize failed requests.
 You can test it by clicking the green arrow at the top right (for PyCharm).

 Types of Failed Requests Responses